KeltonMVP/rules/docs/factions/departments/pd.en.md

 <span style="color:var(--pink);">5.5</span> You are not allowed to give money to a player who does not have money to pay the fine (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">5.5.1</span> If you catch a civilian with a level between 1 and 3, you cannot fine them or confiscate their driver's license (if applicable).

-<span style="color:var(--pink);">5.5.2</span> Players with a level between 4 and 7 who need their license suspended will have the right to choose between suspending their driver's license and receiving the specific fine.

-<span style="color:var(--pink);">5.5.3</span> If a player with a level between 4 and 7 has chosen the fine, paid it, and then repeated the offense, you cannot fine them again, so their license will be suspended according to the general department regulations.

-<span style="color:var(--pink);">5.5.4</span> If a player is level 7 but their actual level is higher than 7 (they have RP for level 8+), they will not be allowed to choose between the fine and license confiscation but will be sanctioned by a fine and license confiscation.
+<span style="color:var(--pink);">5.5.1</span> If a player is level 7 but their actual level is higher than 7 (they have RP for level 8+), they will not be allowed to choose between the fine and license confiscation but will be sanctioned by a fine and license confiscation.

-<span style="color:var(--pink);">5.6</span> Players level 8+ who need their license suspended will not have a choice, as both administrative sanctions will be applied (driver's license suspension and fine).

-<span style="color:var(--pink);">5.7</span> Any officer caught violating traffic rules will pay the corresponding fine.
+<span style="color:var(--pink);">5.6</span> Any officer caught violating traffic rules will pay the corresponding fine.

-<span style="color:var(--pink);">5.7.1</span> Any officer reported for violating traffic rules will pay a fine specified on the forum, in the Fines topic, where you can find this issue detailed.
+<span style="color:var(--pink);">5.6.1</span> Any officer reported for violating traffic rules will pay a fine specified on the forum, in the Fines topic, where you can find this issue detailed.
 If they do not pay it within 48 hours, they receive a <span style="color:red;">Faction Warn.</span>

-<span style="color:var(--pink);">5.7.2</span> Department members are not allowed to drive recklessly and intentionally disturb other traffic participants (examples: intentionally hitting other drivers multiple times, blocking the road, etc.) (<span style="color:red;">sanction: Faction Warn</span>).
+<span style="color:var(--pink);">5.6.2</span> Department members are not allowed to drive recklessly and intentionally disturb other traffic participants (examples: intentionally hitting other drivers multiple times, blocking the road, etc.) (<span style="color:red;">sanction: Faction Warn</span>).

 ## 6. Driving